Azure-Samples/communication-services-azure-managed-apps/ManagedApplicationSamples/readme.md

 ## Package the files

-### Prerequisite: Run the RegisterResourceProviders.ps1 script to register the resource providers before running the script.
+### Prerequisite: Run the `RegisterResourceProviders.ps1` script to register the resource providers before running the Managed Applications script

 Note: Publish-ManagedApplication.ps1 powershell script pacakges the application and publishes to Azure.